TuriGitGit/Double-Pendulums-AI/README.md

   - 1 `python3 -m venv ~/p1p`
   - 2 `source ~/p1p/bin/activate`
   - 3 `pip install --upgrade pip`
-  - 4 `pip install numpy wandb torch`
+  - 4 `pip install numpy wandb torch heavyball`
   - 5(only for IDE users) in your IDE of choice set the python env variable to `~/p1p/bin/python` or your own pip venv if you already have one.
   - 6 `python3 CSVtoBinary.py` or run with the IDE of your choice.
   - 7 `python3 Train.py` or run with the IDE of your choice.